oleksandr-balabanov/equivariant-posteriors/README.md

 >
 > [arXiv:2402.12264](https://arxiv.org/abs/2402.12264)

-Although it is a fork of [hlinander/equivariant-posteriors](https://github.com/hlinander/equivariant-posteriors), it has evolved into a largely independent project.
+Although the repo is a fork of [hlinander/equivariant-posteriors](https://github.com/hlinander/equivariant-posteriors), it is largely an independent research project.
 The goal is to train ensembles of LoRA fine-tuned models on multiple-choice question datasets and evaluate their predictive uncertainties.

 ---